qwaneu/quiltz-messaging/doc/design-considerations.md

 ![messaging-component](images/command-execution-with-message.png)

+### Integrating it with the command repository approach

-a complete interaction with a some repository and mesaging could look like:
+From the perspective of a coordinating command, a complete sequenc of events from getting a domain object to saving the result and sending potential messages could look like:

 <!--
 @startuml command-execution-with-repo-and-message